parandandrd/ASSNP-Image-Printer/README.md

 printer must be entered into the "Run Shell Script" section of the shortcut as the "printerip" variable.

-For both the script and shortcut, ImageMagick must be installed (you can get it via Homebrew on macOS, most Linux distros will have it available as a package).

 The image is always converted to 576 pixels wide (the maximum width of the printer) while maintaining aspect ratio.

+# System Requirements

+ImageMagick and CUPS must be installed.
+CUPS is already installed on macOS and most desktop Linux distributions.

+On macOS, ImageMagick is avaialble via HomeBrew.

+On Linux, ImageMagick and CUPS should be available via your distribution's package manager.

 The Amazon Smart Sticky Note Printer must be configured with the Alexa app to connect to your Wi-Fi.